wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 16. Administration Screen, Showing Choice of Initial Search Screens.

 == Changelog ==
+= 3.0.14 =
+* May 18, 2013
+* Fixed an issue, where the Meeting search could have a bad AJAX URI.

 = 3.0.12 =
 * May 16, 2013
 * Cleaned up some code to reduce notes and warnings.